hyp3rlinx/PSTrojanFile/README.md

 # PSTrojanFile
 Windows PowerShell Filename Code Execution POC

+Dusted this off and improved it a bit: <br>
+1) Execute a remote DLL using rundll32
+2) Execute an unintended PS script (for a short non base64 encoded filename)
+3) Execute a hidden text-file: Testing;saps (gc -) PoC.ps1  (Optional: attrib +s +h text-file)

-Dusted this off and improved it a bit, reported to Microsoft in 2019 remains unfixed as of the time of this writing. <br>
+First reported to Microsoft back in 2019 yet remains unfixed as of the time of this writing. <br>
 Remote code execution via a specially crafted filename. <br>

 The flaw is due to semicolon ";" we can decode a Base64 command and execute straight from the PS1 filename or just exec commands.